metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_cluster_template_v1alpha1_manifest.md

 Optional:

 - `control_plane_endpoint` (Attributes) ControlPlaneEndpoint represents the endpoint used to communicate with the control plane. (see [below for nested schema](#nestedatt--spec--template--spec--control_plane_endpoint))
-- `control_plane_service_template` (Attributes) ControlPlaneServiceTemplate can be used to modify service that fronts the control plane nodes to handle theapi-server traffic (port 6443).
-This field is optional, by default control plane nodes will use a serviceof type ClusterIP, which will make workload cluster only accessible within the same cluster.
-Note, this doesnot aim to expose the entire Service spec to users, but only provides capability to modify the service metadataand the service type. (see [below for nested schema](#nestedatt--spec--template--spec--control_plane_service_template))
+- `control_plane_service_template` (Attributes) ControlPlaneServiceTemplate can be used to modify service that fronts the control plane nodes to handle the api-server traffic (port 6443).
+This field is optional, by default control plane nodes will use a service of type ClusterIP, which will make workload cluster only accessible within the same cluster.
+Note, this does not aim to expose the entire Service spec to users, but only provides capability to modify the service metadata and the service type. (see [below for nested schema](#nestedatt--spec--template--spec--control_plane_service_template))
 - `infra_cluster_secret_ref` (Attributes) InfraClusterSecretRef is a reference to a secret with a kubeconfig for external cluster used for infra. (see [below for nested schema](#nestedatt--spec--template--spec--infra_cluster_secret_ref))
 - `ssh_keys` (Attributes) SSHKeys is a reference to a local struct for SSH keys persistence. (see [below for nested schema](#nestedatt--spec--template--spec--ssh_keys))